akshaykumar6/github-search/README.md

 # Github Search React App

-This is a simple app to search github repository bulit for learning react and redux frameworks.
+This is a simple app to search github repositories bulit for learning react and redux frameworks.

 ## Installation